vlavrynovych/msr/docs/api/ConfigLoader.md

 **Error Handling:**
 - Throws `Error` with detailed message if file not found
+- Throws `Error` if file format not supported (unknown extension)
+- Throws `Error` if optional dependency not installed (with installation instructions)
-- Throws `Error` if file cannot be parsed
+- Throws `Error` if file cannot be parsed (with parsing details)

 ---